t3roja/t3roja/README.md

 On this profile, you'll find projects that reflect my journey in:

 - Backend development (Node.js, Python, SQL)
-- Web technologies (React, TypeScript)
+- Web technologies (React, JavaScript)
 - Automation and practical problem-solving

 I'm especially interested in backend development and building things that actually solve real-world problems.
 I enjoy learning by doing, and I’m always curious to try new tools and technologies.